sdatspun2/error-catalog-service/README.md

 ### Error response

-The [error.json](./models/error.json) and [error_instance.json](./models/error_instance.json) are the schemas used for error responses in Error Catalog Service API.
+[Error Response in Error Catalog API](./ErrorResponseInErrorCatalog.md) describes the schemas used for error responses in the Error Catalog Service API.

-These schemas are derived from [Problem Details JSON Object](https://tools.ietf.org/html/rfc7807#section-3) as described in RFC 7807.
-We have added a few extensions such as `id`, `instances` and `links`.
-We have used an array of `instances` instead of an `instance` since `400` `Bad Request` types of errors may require to report more than one instances in error responses.
-Schema for error_instance.json is also derived from standard validation output format as defined in [section 10](https://json-schema.org/draft/2019-09/json-schema-core.html#rfc.section.10) of JSON Schema specification.

 In case, you have a more appropriate way to carry an error in a format that your API already defines, feel free to use that format instead of [error.json](./models/error.json).

 ### Annotated with OpenAPI Extension